HDeryaSenli/sql-portfolio/README.md

 ## NOT NULL Constraint
 Simply, we are going to say to the database if an entry to the database is empty (NULL), don't let it happen.
 There are 2 ways:
-1. You can add a constrain at the start of the creating the database.
+1. You can add a constrain at the start of the creation of the database.
 2. You can add a constrain after the start

 ### Option 1: